Varying-Vagrant-Vagrants/VVV/README.md

 #### Caveats

 The network configuration picks an IP of 192.168.50.4.
-This works if you are *not* on the 192.168.50.x sub domain, it could cause conflicts on your existing network if you *are* on a 192.168.50.x sub domain already.
+It could cause conflicts on your existing network if you *are* on a 192.168.50.x subnet already.
 You can configure any IP address in the `Vagrantfile` and it will be used on the next `vagrant up`

 ### Credentials and Such